vulcand/vulcand/documentation/source/proxy.rst

    :align:   left

 Middlewares are allowed to observe, modify and intercept http requests and responses.
 Vulcand provides several middlewares.
-Users can write their own middlewares in Go.
+Users can write their own middlewares for Vulcand in Go.

 To specify execution order of the middlewares, one can define the priority.
 Middlewares with smaller priority values will be executed first.